There are two (2) positions available through this recruitment process.

 KNOWLEDGE, SKILLS & ABILITIES: Demonstrated knowledge of applicable building codes and specifications.
 Knowledge of federal state, and local regulatory agencies and related regulations, guidelines and procedures as they relate to the inspection of major construction projects and anticipate global/big picture impacts.
 Thorough knowledge of acceptable construction methods and techniques.
 Advanced knowledge of multiple construction disciplines or specialist in a specific discipline.
 Proficiency with computer office applications such as Microsoft Office.
 Well?developed communication skills both written and verbal.

 Ability to review and provide constructability comments for designs, plans, and specifications.
 Ability to establish and maintain effective working relations with stakeholders.
 Ability to train staff in work procedures and techniques and effectively influence people without direct authority.
 Proven ability to recognize potential problems and resolve them in a timely manner or escalate to supervisor/manager for resolution.
-Demonstrated ability to perform skilled general construction and special inspections.
 Demonstrated ability to interpret complex contract documents and enforce contract provisions as necessary.
 Proven ability to coordinate and communicate construction activities between contractors, tenants, Port departments and the general public.
 Proven ability to exercise sound independent judgment within general policy guidelines.
-Ability to review and provide constructability comments for designs, plans and specifications.

 High School Diploma or equivalent; and